Barbershop Websites: 20 Design Examples (2026)

 1,066 Google reviews on the homepage

 South Austin Barber Shop has the strongest social proof in this roundup: 1,066 Google reviews at 4.7 stars, embedded directly on the homepage.
-Named reviewers mention specific barbers, turning generic reviews into personal endorsements for individual chairs.
+Named reviewers mention specific barbers, which is more convincing than “Great haircut!
+5 stars.”

-The site makes one pointed differentiation play: positioning as a shop staffed exclusively by licensed barbers trained specifically in men’s cuts.
+Their angle is simple: every chair is staffed by a licensed barber trained specifically in men’s cuts.
 That positions them against salons that also do men’s cuts but don’t specialize.
 Two Austin locations with per-location Schedule Now CTAs.

-The big miss: clicking Schedule Now redirects to Facebook.
+Clicking Schedule Now redirects to Facebook, though.
 For a shop with 1,000+ reviews on Google, losing visitors to a Facebook redirect at the moment of conversion is a wasted opportunity.

 Mr. Winston's Barbershop